 - How to make it: Sign up with any of our recommended sites and settle in for a lot of question-answering.

-There are several sites pay you in some form or another to take surveys.
-For example, the Mills Advisory Panel will give you points to trade for products that you may need, but they don’t pay you cash.
-There are a few sites that will pay you cash for taking their surveys.
+There are several sites that pay you in some form to take surveys.
+And, there are a few sites that will pay you cash for taking their surveys.